 Many members can also help with supply and fit, or supply, fit and finish services according to your needs and budget.

-Trussed rafter sizes for commercial application go beyond the standard domestic 35mm and 45mm TR26 timbers to allow for much greater spans.
-With trussed rafters, large spans and challenging roof contours are no barrier to creating innovative, eye-catching design solutions.
+Roof truss sizes for commercial application go beyond the standard domestic 35mm and 45mm TR26 timbers to allow for much greater spans.
+With roof trusses, large spans and challenging roof contours are no barrier to creating innovative, eye-catching design solutions.

 Many TRA members specialise in the delivery of commercial trussed rafters, supplying roofs for hospitals, supermarkets, schools and many other large public spaces, and designed to the Eurocode 5 design code for best practice structural integrity.